fedeprat/RealtorAssistant/README.md

 # RealtorAssistant
 ### LinkedIn: https://www.linkedin.com/in/federico-prat/

-This is an app I've made for my brother who is a real state agent.
+This is an app I've made for my brother who is a real estate agent.
 He once said to me he did not have a way to easily make photo compilations to upload to his instagram stories and whatsapp status to advertise the houses.
 So I thought it would be a good idea to make an app for that purpose.
 <br>
   ![startingLogo](appPictures/startingPicture.jpg)